yoncise/yoncise.github.io/_posts/2013-12-17-ANSI-Common-Lisp.md

 3. **(apply function &rest args)** _Function_

     > Calls function on args, of which there must be at least one.
-The last org must
+The last arg must
     > be a list.
 The arguments to the function consist of each arg up to the last, plus
     > each element of the last; that is, the argument list is composed as if by list*.
     > **The function can also be a symbol**, in which case its global function definition